 Entries in these lists may be absolute paths to files or directories, or they may be glob-based paths that cover one or more files (just like normal scan options).
 Any files not explicitly covered by a whitelist will not be monitored in real-time.

-So as not to overwhelm the node visualisation with a potentially vast number of files, scan options marked as "Real-time" will not populate the node visualisation (the events will still be tracked via the regular event system though).
-To have a CI record present in the visualisation to associate events with, simply add a normal, non-"Real-time" scan option that covers the files you are looking for.
-If the files that you wish to cover are exactly in line with those specified in a "Real-time" scan option, then you will need to specify those options against a secondary node group that the node is apart of.
+So as not to overwhelm the node visualization with a potentially vast number of files, scan options marked as "Real-Time" will not populate the node visualization (the events will still be tracked via the regular event system under Control > Events).
+To have a CI record present in the visualization to associate events with, simply add a second normal, non-"Real-Time" scan option that covers the files you are looking for.
+If the files that you wish to cover are exactly in line with those specified in a "Real-Time" scan option, then you will need to specify those options against a secondary node group that the node is a part of.

 Whitelisting vs Blacklisting

 The forwarder accepts a whitelist and a blacklist that define the files that will be monitored.
 To whitelist an item, simply enter a path in for the scan option and ticket the “Real-time” checkbox.
 To blacklist and item, follow the same procedure, then check the “Blacklist” checkbox in the “Advanced” section under the scan option.
 As per usual, the whitelist defines files that will be monitored, while the blacklist defines those that will not, overriding the whitelist where appropriate.

 Viewing Real-time Events